Jsos17/CalculatorApp/documentation/vaativuusmaarittely.md

 * At least simple functions can be created, edited, saved and deleted by the user

-* These simple functions can then be examined graphically through the graphical calculator feature
+* These simple functions can then be examined graphically through the graphics calculator feature

-* function creation should have detailed instructions and error handling
+* Thus function creation should have detailed instructions and error handling

 ## Possibilities for expansion

 * Visualizing the behaviour of a fucntion when it approaches its limit, e.g. lim (1 + 1/n)^n -> e when n -> infinity

 * The ability to toggle between fractional and decimal representation of numbers and results

+* If a login-feature exists, the ability for users to make public some of their functions for other users to use